ultimatecoder/ultimatecoder.github.io/_posts/2018-09-29-analyzing-the-behaviour-of-python-function-splice.md

 ![Title Image](/assets/images/python_slice_function/title_image.jpg)

-Last Friday, I was sitting at one of the good coffee shops of Bangalore with my friend.
+Last Friday, I was sitting in one of the good coffee shops in Bangalore with my friend.
 Coffee and discussion is the best combination to release stress.
 It was looking like a perfect Friday evening, until my friend stroke with an idea of asking me a question.

-Suddenly he said, "What if I ask you one quiz question based on Python?"
+“What if I ask you a quiz question?” said by him at the middle of our conversation.

-"Aha!
-What is the level of difficulty?"
-I confusingly requestioned.
+“Aha!
+What is the level of difficulty?”
+I said confusingly.

-Here he played the trick.
-He said, "It is a bit difficult, but not that difficult."
-And added he gave a wrong answer to this question at this last interview.
+Actually, he played the trick here.
+He hinted, “It is a bit difficult, but not that difficult.
+I gave a wrong answer to this question in my last interview.”

-I said confidently, "Then please go ahead."
+I said confidently, “Then please go ahead.”

-He stood up, took a tissue paper from nearby counter and scathed below code on it.
+He stood up, took a tissue paper from a nearby counter and scathed below code on it.
+And he asked me by pointing towards that code, “What will be the output of this code?”

 ```python
 def my_function():